Parañaque Science High School

-Parañaque Science High School (Filipino: Mataas na Paaralang Pang-Agham ng Parañaque) (PSHS) is a specialized public school in Parañaque, Metro Manila, the Philippines.
+Parañaque Science High School (Mataas na Paaralang Pang-Agham ng Parañaque) (PSHS), colloquially known as ParSci, is a specialized public school in Parañaque, Metro Manila, the Philippines.
 It is under the administration of the local government of Parañaque and is recognized by the Department of Education.
 The school offers scholarships to Filipino students who are gifted in the sciences and mathematics.
-Parañaque Science High School is ranked the 2nd best school for providing quality education to high school students.
+Parañaque Science High School is one of the best public science high school in the NCR (National Capital Region) for providing quality education to high school students.

 History

 Parañaque Science High School (PSHS) was concerned in 1988 by the late Mayor Walfrido N. Ferrer and his sister Mrs. Flor Cordero.
 It envisioned to provide free quality secondary education to the exceptionally bright elementary graduates of Parañaque, by having an enriched curriculum in Science, Engineering, Technology and Mathematics.
 The idea of establishing a science high school was made after the success of Parañaque Municipal High School (PMHS) students in the 1988 Regional Science Fair.

 Their vision was referred to the Principal of Parañaque Municipal High School (now Parañaque National High School) Mrs. Rosa V. Sioson, with other school administrator: Miss Narcisa F. Catindig, Assistant Principal and Department Head of Mathematics; Mrs. Teresita Flores, Department Head of English; and Mrs. Elizabeth C. Cabales, Department Head of Science.
 This was approved by the Division Superintendent, Dr. Ricardo Sibug and the OIC Science Supervisor, Mr. Lino Rom, who signified their support to the notion.
 Their collaboration marked the birth of PSHS in 1990.
 With twenty-one (21) students housed in a borrowred classroom of PMHS, and teachers, supervised by the PMHS administrators, PSHS has proven its exceptionality.

 Although Parañaque Science was made to bring an enriched curriculum in Science, Engineering, Technology and Mathematics; Parañaque Municipal High School, the host school, created a unique science-based program of its own by establishing the Engineering and Science Education Program (ESEP) in 1993.
 This made the school one of the first schools in the National Capital Region to establish a dedicated special science program.
 This program evolved into the Science, Technology, and Engineering program of today.

 Under the administration of former Mayor Pablo R. Olivarez, the municipal ordinance 94-31 s.1994, "Authorizing the Creation and Operation of Parañaque Science High School" was signed by the council on February 1, 1994; with city councilors Manuel T. De Guia, Abundio B. Ferrer, Lorna L. Campano, Abe M. King Jr., and Amadeo R. Bobadilla being the proponents of the ordinance.
 The school was housed in a building adjacent to the main building of PMHS.
 After a year, the staff of this school attempted to apply for nationalization but this was disapproved due to the policy of "no school within the school".